 Research topic I:

 Due to the complexity of the multifunctional fatty acid synthases (FAS), these proteins are poorly understood.
-Just recently structural studies could give first insight into the working mode of FAS.
+Just recently structural studies could give first insights into the working mode of FAS.
 One focus in our lab is to answer the basic questions in fatty acid synthesis: How do the multifunctional FAS in the different kingdoms of life look like?
 Why did fatty acid synthesis in multifunctional proteins appear in nature?
 How do these large and complex proteins assemble from their subunits?

 In addition, we are also interested in more advanced topics.
 As fatty acids are elementary building blocks of living organisms, the inhibition of FAS is relevant for antibiotic, antitumor and antiviral therapy.
-For developing strategies for selective inhibition, which means exclusive inhibition of the FAS of the pathogenic organism or the malignant cell, we use new insight from our structural and functional studies.
+For developing strategies for selective inhibition, which means exclusive inhibition of the FAS of the pathogenic organism or the malignant cell, we use new insights from our structural and functional studies.

 Research topic II:

 Polyketide synthases (PKS) are similar to FAS.
 They are multifunctional proteins, and catalyze reactions by a similar working concept.
-However, as compared to FAS, the multienzyme PKS show variations in their functional spectrum, and their products, termed polyketides, are of more complex chemistry than fatty acids.
+However, as compared to FAS, the multienzymatic PKS show variations in their functional spectrum, and their products, termed polyketides, are of more complex chemistry than fatty acids.
 Polyketides are produced by microorganisms to mediate a growth advantage by being toxic to other (micro)organisms in the same habitat.
 This intrinsic high bioactivity of polyketides has been used in medicine for decades to target acute and degenerative diseases.
 Erythromycin, epothilone or rapamycin are just a few of the currently used drugs.